 - Selection Committee includes, but is not necessarily restricted to, a Human Resources Representative and the Supervisor of the position being filled.
 Where appropriate, a member with technical expertise or community representative may be added to the Selection Committee, either as a full participant or in an advisory capacity with no vote in the final hiring decision.

 - Competition File is the official record of the competition containing all documents required by policies and guidelines.

-- Affirmative Action Policy means the guidelines that support the GNWT’s commitment to a competent Public Service that is representative of the population it serves (see the Human Resources Website for a copy of the Affirmative Action Policy).
+- Affirmative Action Policy means the guidelines that support the GNWT’s commitment to a competent Public Service that is representative of the population it serves (see the Finance Website for a copy of the Affirmative Action Policy).